-When a student is going to be absent, they are required to notify:
+When a student is going to be absent, they are required to notify all the following:

 1) the Clerkship Coordinator BEFORE their shift or assigned duties begin.
 Acceptable forms of notification are: email (preferred), phone call, or text message.
-Please see individual Clerkship Syllabus for Clerkship specific contact requirements;

 2) The Clerkship Office by uploading the absence to Elentra.